 An overview of current and emerging technologies, a speculative analysis of market and social acceptance of such products, and a reflection of how such technologies might be integrated into agriculture and food production.
 A discussion paper will be published in 2019.

 What might a conservative and vegan vision of the United States look like—one not confined to “alt-right” white identity politics or narrow regionalism?
 A discussion paper will be published in 2019, featuring interviews with vegan conservative theorists.

 How might we reconceive of the oceans of the coasts of the U.S. in such a way that protects marine life, creates jobs, and fosters resilience against storm surge and rising sea levels?
 A discussion paper will be published in 2019.

 Urban Policy, Climate Resilience, and Food Security

 A vision for urban environments that integrates food justice, climate resilience, and public health using New York City as a model.
-A discussion paper will be available in March 2019 for comments and revision, with a complete paper available by December 2019.
+A discussion paper will be available in 2019 for comments and revision.